UWASL/Draconis/README.md

 ### Running Draconis

 On the switch, use the following commands:

         ./run_switchd.sh -p p4scheduler &
         ./run_bfshell.sh -f controller.txt

 To run the Draconis backend worker on any machine, use the following command:

         sudo ./DraconisBackend.o <time_to_run_in_sec> -l <cores>
         Example: sudo ./DraconisBackend.o 100 -l 1-16

+To run the Draconis-DPDK-Server on any machine:

+        sudo ./DraconisDPDKServer.o

+Note that it is advised to run Draconis-DPDK-Server on all available cores for maximum performance.

+Finally, to run the Draconis client,

+      sudo ./DraconisClient.o <workload_file> <time_to_Wait_after_submissions_sec> <result_prefix>
+      Example: sudo ./DraconisClient.o Exp_Mean_250us 30 Exponential_Workload_Results

+#### Workload File
+The workload file is in CSV format and has the following structure on each line:

+      Job_ID,Job_Arrival_Time_Us,Task_Runtime_Us,Num_Tasks

+Job ID has to be an integer for now and the times are in microseconds.